VISA GUIDE

 Savings accumulated over 10 years of employment, documented by pay slips and tax returns

-Sale of an apartment, with notarized purchase contract and wire transfer to a U.S. account
+The sale of an apartment, with a notarized purchase contract and wire transfer to a U.S. account

 Start organizing your financial documents early, even before investing